balanced/balanced-docs/overview/rev1/guides/cardholds.rst

 .. admonition:: References
   :header_class: alert alert-tab full-width alert-tab-persianBlue60
-  :body_class: alert alert-green alert-persianBlue20
+  :body_class: alert alert-green alert-persianBlue20 references

   .. cssclass:: mini-header

     API

-  .. cssclass:: list-noindent

   - `Create a Card Hold </1.1/api/card-holds/#create-a-card-hold>`_

 A hold is created in a way similar to creating a debit.
 Creating a card hold